Waking Up With Scratches On Your Skin? What Could It Be?

 • Sleep Pattern – Studies suggest that when you are sleeping at night, your skin experiences more water loss.
 At the same time, your body also secretes fewer amounts of cortisol, a hormone that regulates the metabolic process in your body.
 These factors have been linked to a person having the urge to scratch more at night (2).

-• Skin Diseases – Diseases such as eczemai XA chronic disease that causes inflammation, itchiness, and rashes on the skin and is common among young children. , scabiesi XA contagious skin disorder characterized by itchy skin rashes caused by the tiny burrowing mite, Sarcoptes scabiei. , and psoriasis have been associated with severe itching and rashes which may increase the probability of you scratching yourself at night (3), (4), (5).
+• Skin Diseases – Diseases such as eczemai A chronic disease that causes inflammation, itchiness, and rashes on the skin and is common among young children. , scabiesi A contagious skin disorder characterized by itchy skin rashes caused by the tiny burrowing mite, Sarcoptes scabiei. , and psoriasis have been associated with severe itching and rashes, which may increase the probability of experiencing itchy skin at night, leading to scratching and cuts (3), (4), (5).

 As per the American Academy Of Dermatology Association, psoriasis affects approximately 7.5 million people in the United States.
 It primarily occurs in adults, with the highest proportion seen in individuals aged 45 to 64.
 About 25-30% of people with psoriasis also experience joint inflammation known as psoriatic arthritis.